-Last Saturday I was due to be in London to climb Up at the O2 with a group of wonderful ladies.
-Unfortunately due to personal reasons I was not able to attend and had to pull out at the last minute.
-Not a decision I took lightly as this was something that I have wanted to do for a long time and was really looking forward to.
-Even though I couldn’t attend I wanted to still share the story of those who climbed to the top and made it safely back down the other side.
+Last Saturday, I was due to be in London to climb Up at the O2 with a group of wonderful ladies.
+Unfortunately, due to personal reasons, I could not attend and had to pull out at the last minute.
+Not a decision I took lightly as this was something that I had wanted to do for a long time and was really looking forward to.
+Even though I couldn’t attend, I wanted to share still the story of those who climbed to the top and made it safely back down the other side.

-On the day there were to be 16 ladies in total making the climb (including me).
-This awesome group was made up of Charity representatives, Mums, bloggers and of course, the organisers.
-The event had been organised to celebrate Motherhood in all its guises and the charities which help to make parenting and motherhood easier.
+There were to be 16 ladies in total on the day doing the climb (including me).
+This awesome group was made up of Charity representatives, Mums, bloggers and, of course, the organisers.
+The event had been organised to celebrate Motherhood in all its guises and charities, which helped make parenting and motherhood easier.

 Meet the ladies

-Holly from HollyBeingMum is Mum to two small boys.
+Holly from HollyBeingMum is a Mum to two small boys.
 Holly shares useful meal-planning tips and recipes.
-Let’s face it, we all need a bit of inspiration from time to time.
+Let’s face it.
+We all need a bit of inspiration from time to time.

 The Charities and Mums

 Mummy’s Star is a charity that supports mothers who have been diagnosed with cancer through pregnancy and childbirth.
 They elected three Mums to take part in the climb after benefitting from the services provided by them.
 One Mum, Paula, fundraised an amazing £1,400 for participation in the climb.
 The money Paula raised will go towards supporting expectant Mums fighting cancer.

 Little Village is a London-based charity working to eradicate maternal poverty in London by providing children with books and toys, clothing and equipment.

 Finally, Mum’s Aid offer specialist counselling free of charge to Mums struggling with mental health.